-#Choose the Right Card for You:
+#You're Overdue* for a Library Card!
+Choose the Right Card for You:

 - E-Card: If you already have a library card, you do not need an e-card, you already have access to all digital library materials!
 Great for audiobook listeners; people with e-readers like Kindle, iPad, Nook, etc.; lovers of digital magazines; music and movie streamers.
 Apply online and your library card number and pin will be emailed to you.
 Available to Duval County residents only.
 Must visit a branch to sign up for a physical card.